Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model

-As shown in~\cref{fig:system_model}, we consider an indoor downlink scenario in the room size of length~$L$, width~$W$, and height~$Z$, where $N$~LED sources serve $K$~legitimate users with the index set~${\cal K} = \{1,2,\ldots,K\}$, as well as an eavesdropper with the index $E$, and each of them has a single PD receiver.
+As shown in~\cref{fig:system_model}, we consider an indoor downlink scenario in the room size of length~$L$, width~$W$, and height~$Z$, where $N$~LED sources serve $K$~legitimate users with the index set~${\cal K} = \{1,2,\ldots,K\}$, as well as an eavesdropper denoted by $D_E$.
+We consider that each of the legitimate users and the eavesdropper has a single PD receiver.
 We assume that the system is not aware of the location of the eavesdropper.
-For simplicity, we also assume that all the receiving devices are located at the same height $z_D$ from the floor, and define the \emph{device plane} as $(x,y,z_D)$, valid for $x \in [0,L]$ and $y \in [0,W]$, in the three-dimensional (3D) Cartesian coordinates.
-Let $S_n = (x_{S_n},y_{S_n},Z)$ denote the position corresponding to the $n$th LED source in the polar coordinates for $n \in \{1,2,\ldots,N\}$.
-We define $D_{k} = (x_{D_{k}},y_{D_{k}},z_D)$ with $k \in {\cal K}'$ as the positions representing the corresponding PD, where ${\cal K}' = {\cal K} \cup \{E\}$ is the set of the indices corresponding to all the PD receivers in the room.
-In addition, we assume that all the bodies of users as well as the eavesdropper are modeled as cylinders with height $H$ and radius $r$ as in~\cite{komine_2005_shadowing,chen_2017_performance,beysens_2020_exploiting}.
+Moreover, we assume that all the bodies of users as well as the eavesdropper are modeled as cylinders with radius $r$ as in~\cite{komine_2005_shadowing,chen_2017_performance,beysens_2020_exploiting}.
+Also, let $S_n = (x_{S_n},y_{S_n},Z)$ denote the position corresponding to the $n$th LED source in the Cartesian coordinates for $n \in {\cal I} \triangleq \{1,2,\ldots,N\}$.
+We define $D_{k} = (x_{D_{k}},y_{D_{k}},z_{D_{k}})$ with $k \in {\cal K}$ as the positions representing the corresponding PD of legitimate users, and $D_E = (x_{E},y_{E},z_{E})$ representing the corresponding PD of the eavesdropper.
+Furthermore, we define ${\cal K}' \triangleq {\cal K} \cup E$ as the set of indices corresponding to all the PD receivers in the room.